 What is the Difference Between 3c Hair vs. 4a Hair?

 3c hair and 4a hair both have small, tight curls, but the curls in 3c hair tend to be wider.
-The curls in 4a hair are smaller, and the hair type, overall, is less dense, with a coarser hair texture.
+The curls in 4a hair are smaller, and the hair type, overall, is less dense, with a coarser hair texture, so maintaining it may look a bit different.

 How to Care for 3c Hair